 Tips To Optimize Building Performance

-Commercial building optimization can be done in many different ways—from making minor changes to key structural upgrades.
+Commercial building optimization can be done in many different ways—from making minor changes like upgrading bathroom partitions to key structural upgrades.
 Below are some of the smart ways building owners and lessors can do it:

 #1.
 Upgrade Your Windows

 One of the ways to optimize building efficiency is to upgrade your windows.
 Buildings often have glass walls and windows to let natural sunlight in.
 Traditional windows, however, are notorious for letting heat through the building, reducing your cooling system’s efficiency.

 Fortunately, technology has allowed the creation of glass materials with better efficiency.
 For those who find window replacements too pricy, a good alternative is to use retrofit films capable of keeping away around 50% of heat.
 Glass tints can also do the job.
 Also, boost your window’s efficiency by adding insulated panels.